21 Waterfront Restaurants

 You are here > Home > Restaurants South

 Emerging from wetlands southwest of Melbourne, FL, the South Region (aka "upper section") of the St. Johns River was once a bass fishing mecca.
 The eateries here were once old Florida fish camps.
 Then drainage and farming destroyed much of the wetlands.
 Today, river restoration projects have been underway for years and conditions have improved dramatically.
 Former fish camps are now laid-back restaurants and entertainment venues, some with weekend music.
-Airboat eco-tours are increasingly popular.
+Airboat eco-tours are popular.

 Camp Holly... www.campholly.com 6901 U.S. 192, Melbourne, FL 32904 (2.8 mi. west of I-95)